Ashley’s über excited to transform her living room. Here’s her letter:

-5. To lighten up the darker pieces we’ll be bringing in (like the leather sofa and the large entertainment center) these gorgeous and pillows will break things up and (on clearance!) hung above will bounce even more light around the room.
+5. To lighten up the darker pieces we’ll be bringing in (like the leather sofa and the large entertainment center) these gorgeous wheat and sky blue pillows will break things up and this big round mirror (on clearance!) hung above this new fireplace mantel will bounce even more light around the room.

-7. On the right side of the sectional (as you face it) we’d love to see this (hooray for free shipping!) which will add more storage and clean-lined elegance to the room.
-Especially with this on it.
+7. On the right side of the sectional (as you face it) we’d love to see this lovely end table (hooray for free shipping!) which will add more storage and clean-lined elegance to the room.
+Especially with this sculptural blue-based lamp on it.
 It’ll look so great with our other pops of blue in the pillows and the art.

 So there you have it.
 A living room full of functional and inviting style.
 We can’t wait to see what you guys think!